Skip to main content.

 A student will be subject to dismissal from the graduate program if:

 A student may appeal any action concerning academic probation and dismissal by petitioning the graduate committee within the department.
-However, if a student has a record of Academic dishonesty, his/her appeal request will NOT be supported by CIS department.
+However, if a student has a record of Academic dishonesty, the CIS department will NOT support their appeal request.

 Academic Ethical Standards

-All CIS graduate students are expected to maintain high academic ethical standard.
-Please check university catalog and student handbook for detailed description on this matter.
-Check the academic ethical standards and the consequences of violation specified in each course’s syllabus, and follow the standards to avoid getting into trouble.
-CIS department does maintain a record of all offenses of academic ethical standards.
-The penalty of a second-time academic dishonest conduct by the same student is a grade of F in the course in which the 2nd offense took place.
+All CIS graduate students are expected to maintain high academic ethical standards.
+Please check the university catalog and student handbook for more details.
+You should also check the course syllabus for any additional academic ethical standards you need to follow and the consequences of violating them.
+The CIS department maintains a record of all academic ethical offenses.
+The penalty for a second-time dishonest academic conduct by the student is a grade of F in the course in which the second offense took place.
+The CIS department will NOT support the re-admission request of any student with a record of academic dishonesty.

 Satisfactory Academic Progress

-1. Maintain a grade point average above 3.0 on a 4.0 scale as computed from their program of study;
+- Maintaining a grade point average above 3.0 on a 4.0 scale as computed from their program of study.

 Unsatisfactory academic progress results from failure to meet the above requirements and/or failure to complete program requirements at the appropriate point in the program.
 Such requirements are: (1) filing a project or thesis proposal; (2) scheduling the project or thesis presentation; (3) producing final copies of the thesis or dissertation.
 Students who do not maintain satisfactory progress in their degree program risk having their appointments reduced or being dismissed from the program.